silverWRX03/mc-server-management/README.md

-# mcsm: a forever Minecraft server
+# mcsm: Creating managing a your own server should be easy!

 <img src="docs/icon.png" alt="mcsm" width="128" align="right">